 [Read Related: Nazanin Boniadi On ‘Hotel Mumbai,’ Middle-Eastern Representation & the Global Effect of #MeToo]

 What is your advice to those eager to break into the acting industry?

 Don’t get discouraged, don’t give up.
 Know who you are before you try to act like someone else.
 Find your sound and your voice, until you know yourself you can’t be channel anyone else.
 Don’t get lost in translation, creative industries can get lonely – find a solid group of friends and make connections in your roles.

 Communities can get discouraging especially when they are not supportive, don’t let that stop you from making your dreams a reality.
 My parents weren‘t sure of my choice and their friends were harshly critical but in due time I landed a show they had all seen.

 What inspires you as an actress in three words?

 Julia Louis Dreyfus.
-She went to Northwestern and was in the same sorority as me, we had so many similarities it made me feel like my dreams were real too.
+She went to Northwestern Univeristy and was in the same sorority as me, we had so many similarities.
+She made me feel like my dreams were real too.